quebic-source/puppy-io/README.md

 * ```PuppyApp.run(int webAppPort)```
 * ```PuppyApp.runWebApp()``` run only the web application
 * ```PuppyApp.runServiceApp()``` run only the service application
-* sample application is based on spring-boot.you also can use puppy-io without spring-boot
+* Sample application is based on spring-boot.you also can use puppy-io without spring-boot

 ##Web App
 ```java